FEUP-LDTS-2023/project-l02gr01/docs/README.md

 This feature will be implemented as depicted in the UML.
 There will exist a MovingStrategy abstract class that will have a method moveEnemy.
 Then, some method strategies will inherit this class.
-The EnemyController will have a MovingStrategy associated.
+The Enemy will have a MovingStrategy associated.

 **Consequences**

-This pattern allows for easy selection of the moving algorithm for the enemies, easy inclusion of new algorithms of movement for enemies and
+This pattern allows for easy selection of the moving algorithm for the enemies and easy inclusion of new algorithms of movement for enemies.

 ---